hunterdyar/hdyarblog/content/blog/posts/notes-on-sketching/index.md

 ---

 ## What is a Sketch?
 Ideas are not real and communicable until we attempt to externalize them.
-A sketch is the lowest fidelity experiment of the realization of an idea.
+A sketch is the lowest fidelity attempt to realize an idea.

 ## Externalization of an Idea
 Sketches turn ideas into things that must be sensed or experienced, which we then interpret back into ideas.